 I invited Grigoris and Grigoria for an ouzo (Petros and Maria had gone with their dinghy to a near by beach).
 In the mean time 2 more sailing catamarans had arrived and one of them anchored rather close to Scarlett and the other close to Thetis.

 Earlier the strange looking large catamaran S/Y Astarte that I had seen in Vathi arrived.
 She is not a modern looking yacht but looks like a Hawaiian catamaran like the Hokulea.
 She was followed by another large charter S/Y. The skipper of this last one is a very attractive and agile young woman.
 She reminded me of our daughter Corinna.
 After consulting with the skipper of Astarte they moved their boats to the W side of the cove and took shore lines helping each other.
-The charters of either boat offered no help.
+The charterers of either boat offered no help.

 When the sun was low on the horizon I went ashore and took a ¾ of an hour walk.
 Back on board I cut a few slices of the lamb roast and made for dinner a pilaf sprinkled with Parmezan.